HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-dam-custom-cert.md

-# Add additional CA to the DAM trust store
+# Adding additional CA to the DAM trust store

-Implement a custom plugin for the [Digital Asset Management extensibility](../../../../../../manage_content/digital_assets/configuration/dam_extensibility/configure_dam_extensibility.md) is by default limited to publicly trusted certificates.
+Implementing a custom plugin for the [Digital Asset Management extensibility](../../../../../../manage_content/digital_assets/configuration/dam_extensibility/configure_dam_extensibility.md) is by default limited to publicly trusted certificates.
 If the plugin is signed with a self-signed or otherwise untrusted certificate authority (CA), the trust store of DAM can be extended.

 ## Prerequisites
 The Digital Asset Management leverages basic Node.JS functionality to extend the trust store by using the [NODE_EXTRA_CA_CERTS](https://nodejs.org/api/cli.html#node_extra_ca_certsfile) flag.
-Therefore the certificate of one or multiple CAs must be aggregated into one single file in the `pem` format.
+Therefore the certificate file used for the next steps must be one single file in the `pem` format with all necessary CAs aggregated into.

-!!! note
-    The pem file needs to be named `customCACert.pem`

 ## Adding the PEM file as a secret